 Ways to get involved as a member

-Kaiser Permanente wants to hear from you.
-Each year, we have meetings to talk about what is working well and how we can improve.
+Santa Clara Family Health Plan (SCFHP) wants to hear from you.
+They have meetings to talk about what is working well and how they can improve.
 Members are invited to attend.
 Come to a meeting!

-Member Advisory Committee
+Consumer Advisory Committee